Shubbair/Forward-Forward-Algorithm/README.md

 # Forward-Forward-Algorithm

-the algorithm was produced by hinton in 2022 , using two forward passes to minic the learning in the cortex at sleeping.
+the algorithm was produced by hinton in 2022 , using two forward passes to minic the learning in the cortex at sleeping (hinton statement).

 [Forward Forward Algorithm](https://arxiv.org/pdf/2212.13345)